 AIPS NRAO AIPS HELP file for SPFLG in 31DEC24

-SPFLG: edit line UV data using the TV display and cursor
+SPFLG: edit multi-channel UV data using TV display and cursor

 INPUTS